openHPI/m.e.i.n.e.l/docs/index.md

 ## Creating custom components

-1. copy an existing diagrams main file (i.e. `barchart-basic.html` for the barchart)
+1. copy an existing diagram's main file (i.e. `barchart-basic.html` for the barchart)
 2. copy the corresponding demo file in `demo/` (i.e. `demo/barchart_basic_demo.html`)
 3. rename both to a name of choice
 4. make the following changes to the main file you just copied: